Azure-Samples/communication-services-web-chat-hero/README.md

 ![Homepage](./Media/homepage-sample-chat.png)

+## ❤️ Feedback
+We appreciate your feedback and energy helping us improve our services.
+[Please let us know if you are satisfied with ACS through this survey](https://microsoft.qualtrics.com/jfe/form/SV_5dtYL81xwHnUVue).

 ## Prerequisites

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).